 Women: Should cut a fingertip-length (2-3 cm) from the end of their hair.

-Once done, Ihram restrictions are lifted—your Umrah is complete.
+Once done, Ihram restrictions are lifted and your Umrah is complete.

 Visiting Masjid al Nabawi